Return-To-The-Roots/s25client/README.md

     Notice: Don't forget to add the toolset parameter if you already used it before
 - Use cmake-gui:
   - "Where is the source code": Select checked out directory
-  - "Where to build the binaries": Select "build" directory
+  - "Where to build the binaries": Select "build" directory (create if required)
   - Press configure
   - Select your compiler version (i.e Visual Studio 2010 x86)
   - If it can't find boost: